Moduli of Admissible Pairs for Arbitrary Dimension, I: Resolution: Introduction

 \section{Introduction}

-In the present paper we do preparatory work for constructing a scheme of moduli of semistable admissible pairs for arbitrary dimension.
+In the present paper we do preparatory work for constructing a scheme of moduli of semistable admissible pairs for arbitrary dimension $> 2$.
 In the series of articles \cite{Tim0}--\cite{Tim10} the construction was done in dimension two: admissible schemes had dimension two and were obtained by some transform\-ation from a nonsingular projective algebraic surface $S$.
 The final result was an isomorphism between the moduli functor of Gieseker-semistable torsion-free coherent sheaves of rank $r$ and with Hilbert polynomial $rp(n)$ on the surface $S$ with a fixed polarization $L$ and the moduli functor of semistable admissible pairs $((\widetilde S, \widetilde L), \widetilde E)$.
-Each such pair consists of an admissible scheme $\widetilde S$ with a distinguished polarization $\widetilde L$ and a semistable locally free sheaf $\widetilde E$ of rank $r$ and with Hilbert polynomial $rp(n)$.
+Each such a pair consists of a scheme $\widetilde S$ of some fixed class with a distinguished polarization $\widetilde L$ and a semistable locally free sheaf $\widetilde E$ of rank $r$ and with Hilbert polynomial $rp(n)$.
+The schemes $\widetilde S$ were called admissible schemes.
 The advantage of the moduli functor of semistable admissible pairs is that its moduli scheme is isomorphic to the Gieseker--Maruyama moduli scheme for the same rank and Hilbert polynomial.
 In particular, this provides a compactification of the moduli space of stable vector bundles by vector bundles on some special (admissible) schemes instead of the classical compactification by attaching non-locally free coherent sheaves.
-The procedure is intended for constructing a moduli scheme of such vector bundles on projective schemes generalizing analogous results for the two-dimensional case (\cite{Tim10}).
+Applying the procedure of the resolution, in the sequel we will develop a functorial approach to constructing of a moduli scheme for such vector bundles on projective schemes.
+The whole of the construction generalizes the analogous results for the two-dimensional case (\cite{Tim10}).

-The basement for the subject of interest is the Kobayashi--Hitchin correspondence to be discussed below.
+The basement for the subject of interest is the Kobayashi--Hitchin correspondence which is discussed below.
 It allows one to apply algebraic geometrical methods to problems of differential geometrical or gauge theoretical setting by transferring consideration of the moduli of connections in a vector bundle (including vector bundles endowed with additional structures) to consideration of the moduli for vector bundles which are slope-stable.

 Consider a compact complex algebraic variety $X$, a complex vector bundle $E$ on $X$, Hermitian metrics $g$ on $X$ and $h$ on $E$ respectively.
 A holomorphic vector bundle on a compact complex manifold with a Hermitian metric is {\it stable} \cite{LuTel} if and only if $E$ admits an irreducible $g$-Hermitian--Einstein metric.
 If $E$ is a differentiable vector bundle and $\bar \delta$ is a holomorphic structure in $E$ then $\bar \delta$ is called $g$-{\it stable} \cite{LuTel} if the holomorphic bundle $(E, \bar \delta)$ has this property.
 Let $M^{st}_g(E)$ be the moduli space for isomorphy classes of $g$-stable holomorphic structures on $E$ and $M^{HE}_g(E,h)$ be the moduli space for gauge equivalence classes of irreducible $h$-unitary $g$-Hermitian--Einstein connections in $E$.
 Many mathematicians (S.~Donaldson, S.~Kobayashi, N.~Hitchin, F.~Bogomolov, N.~Buchdahl, M.~Itoh and H.~Nakajima, J.~Li, K.~Uhlenbeck and S.-T.~Yau and others) developed the theory in various aspects; its central result can be formulated as follows (the Kobayashi--Hitchin correspondence) \cite{LuTel}:\\ {\it There exists a real-analytic isomorphism} $M^{HE}_g(E,h) \cong M^{st}_g(E)$.